duplicati/duplicati.github.io/_posts/news/2016-09-18-Updates-and-website.md

 excerpt: A few things have happened during the last months.
 A website went live and we rolled out quite a few updates.
 Here is a short summary.
 ---

  A few things have happened during the last months.
-Here is a short update.
+A website went live and we rolled out quite a few updates.
+Here is a short summary.

 ### New website